VGUIngenieurBaeren/OhmniRobot-contest-project/README.md

 # OhmniRobot-contest-project
-This is a project based on the technology of OhmniRobot, whose information can be found at [link]()
+This is a project based on the technology of OhmniRobot, whose information can be found at [OhmniLabs website](https://ohmnilabs.com/)

 Objective: To provide a local-hosted webpage, accessible by OhmniRobot via its available tools, displaying health information (body temperature and SpO2 ratio) of participants.